MISP/misp-book/faq/README.md

 A galaxy can be assigned like a tag.
 You can use the add tag function and copy the full conntector-tag.
 Example `misp-galaxy:ransomware=“Locky”`, which can be found in `/galaxy_clusters/view/`

+## How to block attachment (and malware-sample) to be ingested
+For that, we'll use the Import Regex feature in MISP.

+1. Got to `/regexp/admin_index` (In the UI under Input Fulters -> Import Regexp)
+2. Create a new import Regex `/admin/regexp/add`
+    - Regexp: `/^.$/i`
+      - Note: If you want to only allow specific file extensions, you can use a regex a similar regex (in this case, we only allow .png attachment): `/^.*\.(?!png)[^.]+$/i`
+    - Replacement: `[Leave the field empty]` (Leaving the field empty will prevent that value to be saved)
+    - Select the checkboxes `attachment` and `malware-sample`
+3. From that point onward, users will still be able to add attachement but they won't be accepted by the system anymore.
+    - Note: If you allowed specific file extensions, only file ending with the provided extension will be accepted.
+Please, bear in mind that it only looks at the filename and skip MIME checks alltogether.

 ## Updating PHP from 7.2 to 7.4.5 on Ubuntu 18.04

 ### Installation